-One of London’s most deprived estates is directly next door with high levels of health problems and a shopping area and parks in much need of investment.
+One of London’s most deprived estates is directly next door with high levels of health issues and a shopping area and park in much need of investment.

 Parcel Force opened a depot in Charlton at Bugsby’s Way in 2016.
 Many know how poor Bugsby’s Way is for pedestrians.

 Yet out of £234k S106 income, £220k went to GLLaB and £14k to monitoring the application.
 Click below to enlarge:

 Mind you, when Sainsbury’s did see £500k allocated to public realm in 2013/14 (a rare exception) nothing was spent.

 Ikea nearby is bringing £486k to GLLaB.
 Nothing at all allocated to improving the local public realm (despite poor streets for pedestrians) and just £115k to “open space”. £1.7 million is going to road changes – which to be fair does include a couple of crossings but is that enough?